 The Smash Up burger food truck was started by Matthew Beagan after a successful Kickstarter campaign in 2021 that raised $30,000 in one month.
 The immense interest of the community inspired Matthew to band together the food truck within 6 months.
 So, during his sophomore year at Boston University while studying Acting, he organized the kitchen and the business to start up in May 2022.

-His entire freshman year at BU constituted of researching food businesses and food trucks so that he could prepare enough to run a successful fundraiser.
+Along with studying Acting, his entire freshman year at BU constituted of researching food businesses and food trucks so that he could prepare enough to run a successful fundraiser.
 Granted, he had worked in the restaurant business for the past 5 years of his life at Lures Bar & Grille and Boatyard Bar & Grill, but there was still much to learn.